cosmos/sdk-tutorials/voter/index.md

 }
 ```

+## How the Poll Data is Stored

-To write anything to a blockchain or perform any other state transition a client (web app in our case) makes an HTTP POST request with a title and options to <http://localhost:1317/voter/poll> endpoint handler for which is defined in `x/voter/client/rest/txPoll.go`.
-The handler creates an unsigned transaction which contains an array of messages.
+To write anything to a blockchain or perform any other state transition a client, in our case the voter web app, makes an HTTP POST request.
+The POST request with a title and options goes to the <http://localhost:1317/voter/poll> endpoint handler that is defined in `x/voter/client/rest/txPoll.go`.

+The handler creates an unsigned transaction that contains an array of messages.
 The client then signs the transaction and sends it to <http://localhost:1317/txs>.
 The application processes the transaction by sending each message to a corresponding handler, in our case `x/voter/handler.go`.

-A handler then calls a `CreatePoll` function defined in `x/voter/keeper/poll.go` which writes the poll data into the store.
+A handler then calls a `CreatePoll` function that is defined in `x/voter/keeper/poll.go` that writes the poll data into the store.

 ## Modify the Poll Keeper

 The keeper adds the polls to the blockchain database.

+Navigate to the file at `x/voter/keeper/poll.go`.
+You need to make the same changes to modify the poll keeper to use the list of options.

-Navigate to the file at `x/voter/keeper/poll.go` and change the `options` parameter from `string` to `[]string` in the `AppendPoll` function
+- Change the `options` parameter from `string` to `[]string` in the `AppendPoll` function:

 ```go
 // x/voter/keeper/poll.go